-Pozez JCC membership is required for enrollment and must begin at least 30 days prior to your child's first day in the program.
+Pozez JCC membership is required for enrollment.
 Learn more about membership.

 The Early Childhood Learning Center strives to help each child grow as an individual.
 We emphasize the development of self-confidence and a positive self-image.
 Our activities provide experiences to foster social skills and emotional maturity, as well as promote and strengthen cognitive and physical growth.